Update: Kisi now has Zapier actions. It is no longer necessary to use Zapier’s webhook action to connect with Skedda.

-This automation can allow access for the duration of the booking, first few minutes of the booking, etc., but it will always be dependant on a booking.
-If you would like to give all of your Skedda users access to Kisi all of the time or not dependant on their bookings, then Skedda and Kisi can be used as two standalone platforms without an integration.
+This automation can allow access for the duration of the booking, the first few minutes of the booking, etc., but it will always be dependent on a booking.
+If you would like to give all of your Skedda users access to Kisi all of the time or not depending on their bookings, then Skedda and Kisi can be used as two standalone platforms without an integration.

 Setup